NSA-25/MatrixProject/README.md

 while tring to not overfill the screen (and paying close attention to the center).

 The game components are:

 Three breadboard (170, 400 and 830 respectively)

 A potentiometer

 Several wires

 An LCD

 An Arduino Uno

 An 8x8 Matrix display

 A MAX7219 driver

 A 330 resitor for the LCD

-a 100k resistor for the MAX7219
+A 100k resistor for the MAX7219